aurorasmiles/WorldGuardDocs/source/blacklist/index.rst

     :widths: 7, 30

-    deny,Denies the action (only if the blacklist **not** in "whitelist mode" (explained later)) allow,Permits the action (only if the blacklist is in "whiteist mode") notify,Notify admins with the ``worldguard.notify`` permission
+    deny,Denies the action (only if the blacklist **not** in "whitelist mode" (explained later)) allow,Permits the action (only if the blacklist is in "whitelist mode") notify,Notify admins with the ``worldguard.notify`` permission
     log,"Log to console, file, or database"
     tell,Tell the player that the action was not allowed